 We seek to create shareholder value through thoughtful investment and risk management that produces current yield and superior risk adjusted returns over the long term.
 Our focus on residential real estate finance supports home ownership for a broad and diverse spectrum of Americans by bringing private capital into the mortgage markets.

 Our Assets

-Since our formation, our assets have been invested in MBS or money market instruments, primarily deposits at federally chartered banks.
+Since our formation, our assets have been invested in MBS, U.S. Treasury Securities and money market instruments.

 Our Borrowings